Khandaker Abdul Malik

-Khandaker Abdul Malik (1920-2007) was a Bangladeshi politician.
+Khandaker Abdul Malik (1920 – 2004) was a Bangladeshi politician.
 He was a three-time elected member of parliament from the prestigious Sylhet-1 and Sylhet-8 seat from the Bangladesh Nationalist Party's in the second national parliament elections of 1979, the fifth parliamentary elections of 1991 and the sixth parliamentary elections of 15 February 1996, Sylhet-1.

 Birth and early life

-Khandaker Abdul Malik was born in the village of Ahmedpur of South Surma's Tentli Union in the year 1920.
+Khandaker Abdul Malik was born in the village of Ahmedpur of South Surma's Tetli Union in 1920.

 Political life

 One of the founders of the Bangladesh Nationalist Party is Khandaker Abdul Malik.
 Sylhet BNP seeds are sown by his hand.
 He was elected as an MP in Sylhet-1 constituency on 1979, 1991 and 15 February 1996.

 Family life

 His youngest son, Khandaker Abdul Muktadir, is BNP chairperson's adviser.
-He was a candidate from Sylhet-1 for the Jatiya Oikya Front for the BNP in the Jatiya Sangsad election of 2018 election.
+He was a candidate from Sylhet-1 for the Jatiya Oikya Front for the BNP in the Jatiya Sangsad election of 2018 election., and election of 2026 election, and is the current Cabinet Minister for Ministry of Commerce, Ministry of Industries, & Ministry of Textiles and Jute.